 English Composition I is a concurrent enrollment course taught through Middlesex Community College by Shawsheen ELA faculty in the students' regular academic schedule.
 The composition course focuses on developing students' academic writing, close reading, and critical thinking skills.
-Using a writing process that includes pre-writing, drafting, instructor and peer feedback, and revisions, students will produce written essays with arguable thesis statements and appropriate use of standard English.
-Students will produce a total of 18-24 pages of formal polished writing in three or more source-based essays.
+Using a writing process that includes pre-writing, drafting, instructor and peer feedback, and revisions, students will produce multiple source-based, thesis driven essays with appropriate use of MLA documentation.
 Students will receive both high school and college credit for this course.
 Students must meet the following pre-requisites to enroll in said course: Score of 480 or higher on PSAT or SAT verbal; a grade of 85% or better in Junior English, and at least 3.0 high school grade point average.